quytelda/krita-panel/outline.md

 Unlike paint layers, fill layers automatically grow and shrink with the image.

-Note: Fill layers are more space-efficient than a regular paint layer filled with a solid color because they only have one channel.
+Note: Fill layers can be more space-efficient than a regular paint layer because they only have one channel and their content is generated programmatically.

-Example: Generate a fill layer with a pattern fill then resize the canvas.

 ## Filter Layers